 Bosch and Daimler have reached a milestone on the way to automated driving: the two companies have obtained approval from the relevant authorities in Baden-Württemberg for their automated parking system in the Mercedes-Benz Museum parking garage in Stuttgart.
 The automated valet parking service is accessed via a smartphone app and requires no driver.
 This makes it the world’s first fully automated driverless SAE Level 4 parking function to be officially approved for everyday use.

 A museum presenting the future close-up

 The Mercedes-Benz museum is the number one address for automotive history.
-Its parking lot is therefore exactly the right location to test Automated Valet Parking (AVP), the world’s first infrastructure-supported solution that provides an automatic drive-up and park service.
+Its parking lot is therefore exactly the right location to test automated valet parking, the world’s first infrastructure-supported solution that provides an automatic drive-up and park service.
 Bosch provides the intelligent technology required for the parking garage infrastructure.
-This technology supports mixed-mode traffic, i.e. both AVP and manually steered vehicles.
+This technology supports mixed-mode traffic, i.e. both automated valet parking and manually steered vehicles.
 The vehicles equipped with the corresponding technology are from Mercedes-Benz.
 Together, these two partners have defined the interface between infrastructure and vehicle, and have adapted sensor technology and vehicle software accordingly.

 Fast, safe, driverless

 Parking your car yourself is a thing of the past — automated valet parking has no need for a driver.
 Automated valet parking allows the vehicle to be left at the drop-off area of the parking garage without further ado, and all the driver needs to do is activate the smartphone app.
 This establishes digital contact with the parking garage, and the route to a free parking spot is computed.
 The parking spot that the system will aim for is selected to suit the vehicle’s size.